mottosso/Qt.py/README.md

 Write once, run in any binding.

-Qt.py was born in the film and visual effects industry to address the growing need for software capable of running with more than one flavor of the Qt bindings for Python - PySide, PySide2, PyQt4 and PyQt5.
+Qt.py was born in the film and visual effects industry to address the growing need for software capable of running with more than one flavor of the Qt bindings for Python - PySide6, PySide2, PyQt6 and PyQt5.

 | Goal                                 | Description
 |:-------------------------------------|:---------------